Our specialties

 CR2B pass/fail decisions

-The current overall CR2B structure will be maintained whereby all components are taken at the same sitting.
-However, there will be an adjusted method of calculation to identify pass/fails.
+The overall CR2B structure has been maintained whereby all components are taken at the same sitting.
+However, there has been an adjusted method of calculation to identify pass/fails.

 Video simulation of the Oral component